For-the-republic/VVFD/README.md

 once this mode is done, just leave it.
 ## when it has finished
 once it has completed making the pinout table, it will cycle through every valid combonation and send a matrix to the serial out of the arduino.

+## a note about pinouts
+**if in doubt, use the pinout schematic/PCB provided**
+- the AC generator pins must be both PWN pins
+- the ammeter pins must be analouge
+- all other pins should combos should be fine